anomaly/lab-tf-linode/GUIDE.md

 The finished version of our setup will use Terraform Cloud to managed these.

+### Providers

+Our setup uses the Linode, Kubernetes, Kubectl and Helm providers.
+The Linode provider will create the cluster and all following steps depend on the Cluster being available.

+The other three providers require the `host`, `cluster_ca_certificate`, and `token` parameters to communicate with the K8s cluster.
+Take a look at `provider.tf` to see how we dynamically parse them out of the state.

 ### Getting a Linode token

 With Linode's CLI setup you can get a token for Terraform Cloud using the following command.
 This will assign the newly generated tokent o a bash variable `linode-token`.